Marketing vs. Sales: What's the Difference?

 Marketing and sales departments each focus on customers, albeit in different ways and at different customer journey stages.
 Generally, a marketing team develops messaging designed to attract and engage customers, while a sales team works to turn those potential leads into paying customers.

-Despite their different goals, marketing and sales are deeply intertwined.
+Marketing and sales departments may have different goals while being deeply intertwined.
 If you’re considering a career in either marketing or sales, each has a lot to offer in terms of opportunity, growth, and earning potential.
-Here’s a closer look at each unit.

 How communication works: Marketing vs. sales